-I am Foivos Karakostas, planetary seismologist, postdoctoral associate at the Department of Geology, University of Maryland.
+I am Foivos Karakostas, seismologist and a postdoctoral researcher at the Istituto Nazionale di Geofisica e Vulcanologia (INGV) in Bologna.
 I obtained my PhD in Geophysics at the Institut de Physique du Globe de Paris (IPGP) in 2018.
-I am working for several years for the NASA InSight mission, as member of the Science Team.
-My interest is the characterization of seismic sources in extraterrestrial environments and the development of techniques that can enable the seismic investigation in solid planets and moons.
+I am currently interested in the inversion of the seismic anisotropy structure in the Mediterranean, conducting research in the frame of the NEWTON ERC project.
+I have been working for the NASA InSight mission for several years, as a member of the Science Team.
+Moreover, my research interests extend to the characterization of seismic sources in extraterrestrial environments and developing techniques that can enable seismic investigation in solid planets and moons.

 Find here my Curriculum Vitae, with full list of my publications, skills and professional experience.